coder-hxl/coderhxl/README.md

 coderhxl is a CLI for quickly building and developing front-end projects.

-langue: <a href="#cn" style="color: #2177b8; text-decoration: none">简体中文</a> | English
+langue: <a href="#cn" style="color: #2177b8; text-decoration: none">简体中文</a> | **English**

 ## Why use coderhxl
 * There is no need to configure from zero every time you create a project.
-The project created by coderhxl is based on vite, and has done a lot of configuration, such as: encapsulate axios, dynamically import routing configuration, the details are in the <a href="#en-create" style="color: #2f90b9; text-decoration: none">Create</a> project section 。
+The project created by coderhxl is based on Vite, and has done a lot of configuration, such as: encapsulate axios, dynamically import routing configuration, the details are in the <a href="#en-vue" style="color: #2f90b9; text-decoration: none">Vue</a> project section 。
 * In a project, many components must be created, and corresponding routes also need to be configured.
 For example, if there are 15, creating a component step by step and then configuring a route is bound to be a repetitive task, which is inefficient.
 And through a command of coderhxl, one-click to create a component and automatically configure routing and then use the automatic import routing function of codehxl configuration to import all routing configurations to vue-router, which is efficient.

-* See the <a href="#en-function" style="color: #2f90b9; text-decoration: none">Function</a> section for more benfits。
+  ​

 ## Install
 Using NPM: